klanchman/homebridge-logi-circle-controls/README.md

 #### `recording` Switch

 Controls recording.
 When the switch is on, recording is enabled.
 When the switch is off, recording is disabled.

+#### `nightVisionMode` Switch

+Controls night vision mode.
+When the switch is on, the camera will automatically switch into night vision mode when it's dark.
+When the switch is off, night vision is disabled.

+#### `nightVisionIR` Switch

+Controls night vision IR LEDs.
+When the switch is on, the camera will use the IR LEDs when in night vision mode.
+When the switch is off, night vision IR LEDs are disabled.